-MDOH 6999 - Introduction to Clinical Practice II - 0.75 credit hours: This course for early clinical experiences is designed for students to gain skills to working in vertical teams with other students and faculty through clinical rotations and help assist and manage the oral health care needs of patients within the scope of general dentistry in all stages of life (infants, children, adolescents, adults, geriatric patients and patients with special needs).
+MDOH 6406 - Person Centered-Care - 3.25 credit hours: This course is designed to provide students with the skills required to assess the health care needs of patients within the scope of general dentistry in all stages of life (infants, children, adolescents, adults, geriatric patients and patients with special needs).
+This course builds on the information in the D1 fall and spring and D2 fall semester courses.
+MDOH 5306, 5406, 6306